-Specializing in Jeep Vehicle Repair & Service in Lakewood, Arvada & Westminster
+Specializing in Jeep Vehicle Repair and Service in Lakewood, Arvada, and Westminster

 It’s a Jeep thing.
 Rugged, reliable and long lasting, Jeeps are well known for their off-road capabilities.
 Being the owner of a Jeep comes with its own culture—and there’s nothing else like it.
 Whether your Jeep needs routine maintenance or other repairs, Pickering’s Auto Service is here to keep your life in motion and your Jeep in top condition.

 To keep your Jeep as fun and reliable as the day you brought it home, be sure to have it serviced regularly with one of Pickering’s ASE Certified expert technicians.
 Pickering’s Auto Service has provided Jeep service and maintenance in the Denver area for over 40 years.
 While never letting go of our strong knowledge of older Jeep models, we keep up with the latest models built today.

 To keep your Jeep in the best possible working condition, our Jeep services include:

 - Fuel System Service

 - A/C Service & Maintenance

 All vehicles need repairs at one time or another and Jeeps are no exception.
 Due to extreme temperature fluctuations that all vehicles go through, your hoses, gaskets and belts will deteriorate and need replacing.
 Items such as the clutch, brakes and tires experience wear and tear over time.
 Keeping up with these repairs can help save you time and money in the long run.
 Some of the most common repairs our technicians see are: